-Pontine tegmental cap dysplasia (PTCD) is a rare congenital malformation of the brainstem and hindbrain with imaging hallmark of an ectopic dorsal transverse pontine fiber projecting from the tegmentum into the fourth ventricle hence the name PTCD1.
+Pontine tegmental cap dysplasia (PTCD) is a rare congenital malformation of the brainstem and hindbrain with imaging hallmark of an ectopic dorsal transverse pontine fiber projecting from the tegmentum into the fourth ventricle.

 PTCD is a rare congenital malformation with just over 20 reported cases in the literature 1.
-Actual prevalence may be underestimated due to failure to recognise the disease entity or mis-classification.
+Actual prevalence may be underestimated due to failure to recognize the disease entity or misclassification.

-To date no specific mutations were identified 1.
+To date no specific mutations have been identified 1.

 - HRCT temporal bone may demonstrate duplicated internal auditory canal associated with VII/VIII nerve hypoplasia and aplasia 4

-MRI is best imaging modality to characterise the structural abnormality 1-2,6:
+MRI is best imaging modality to characterize the structural abnormality 1,2,6: